cabralfilho/VPSHM/README.md

 VPS Host Manager

 # Usage
-run wget https://raw.githubusercontent.com/platinumindustries/VPSHM/master/installer && sh installer
+run `cd /tmp && wget -O installer wget https://raw.githubusercontent.com/platinumindustries/VPSHM/master/installer && sh installer`

-This will install nodejs version 9.x
+Currently this only installs nodejs version 9.x .
+Does nothing else.
-Will finish the script in due time
+Will finish the script in due time to install and configure a full blown server like cPanel